gautamtata/speeding-uber/README.md

-## Project title
+## Uber-speeds
-The project title is Uber-speeds.
 It's a visualization of Uber drivers who are speeding around school zones in San Francisco.

 ## Motivation
 San Francisco has been overrun with Uber and Lyft drivers who are a major cause in the traffic problems the city faces.
 Since Uber has become a lot more lucrative and there is often more than 1 driver per customer which makes it extremely competitive.
 Drivers for their own interest have to get to spots where is there is a surge in demand or they risk losing out on money.
 This visualization just shows which areas driver tend to speed the most and how it correlates with school locations.